 ES.7.2.4.
-Alternative 3 (Authority's Preferred Project under CEQA and Reclamation's Preferred Alternative under NEPA)
+Alternative 3 (Authority's Preferred Project)

-In March 2022, the Authority changed its preferred alternative to Alternative 3, which has the same physical Project facilities as Alternatives 1A and 1B but would involve additional federal investment in the Project at a range of between 7% and 25% (see Executive Summary, Section 7.2 Action Alternatives, and Chapter 2, Project Description and Alternatives, Section 2.8, Alternative 3 Specific Elements).
-Due to Project adjustments in how Reclamation would use water supplied by the Project to provide for improved anadromous fish benefits (including enhanced opportunity for cold-water pool management in Shasta Lake, enhanced frequency and amount of spring pulse flows in the upper Sacramento River, and better ability to maintain stable river flows in the upper Sacramento River in the fall), and due to the increased availability of federal funding, Alternative 3 is the Authority and Reclamation's preferred alternative and is the proposed project under CEQA.
+Due to the availability of federal funding (see Volume 3, Chapter 3, Master Response 2, Alternatives Description and Baseline), Alternative 3 is the Authority's preferred alternative and is the proposed project under CEQA.
 Alternative 3 facilities and components would be the same as described for Alternative 1 and are shown in Figure ES-5.
-Operationally, Alternative 1, with investment of up to 25% of the Project cost.
+Operationally, Alternative 3 would include increased Reclamation participation and investment as compared to Alternative 1, with investment of up to 25% of the Project cost.
 The increased level of Reclamation investment would result in up to 25% of Sites Reservoir storage space being dedicated to Reclamation's use.
 Reclamation's share of Sites water would be flexibly used by Reclamation to meet CVP objectives that provide for water supply and environmental needs.
 The increased level of Reclamation investment would also result in increased opportunities for maintaining cold-water pool in Shasta Lake and Lake Oroville.
 Increased Reclamation investment would require some reduction in local participation for Alternative 3 as compared with Alternative 1; it is assumed that Storage Partners that are local agencies would reduce their participation to accommodate the investment by Reclamation.
 All other components of Alternative 3 are the same as those for Alternative 1.